-In this section, we analyzed two datasets to evaluate the accuracy of the posterior approximations provided by the proposed VBPI algorithms on time tree models.
+In this section, we analyzed two data sets to evaluate the accuracy of the posterior approximations provided by the proposed VBPI algorithms on time tree models.
 As before, we focus on the most challenging part: joint learning of the tree topology, node heights and the population size parameters, and assume the simple \citet{Jukes69} substitution model.
 The traditional MCMC analyses were done using BEAST \citep{Suchard18}, a commonly used MCMC implementation for phylogenetic analysis on time trees.
 In the first example, we analyzed a set of heterochronous Dengue virus sequences \citep{Lanciotti97} under the strict clock model and a constant size coalescent prior on the tree.
 This data set contains 17 whole-genome sequences (each with 1485 nucleotide sites) and can be downloaded from the BEAST Github repository (\url{https://github.com/beast-dev/beast-mcmc/tree/master/examples/Data}).
 The corresponding phylogenetic posterior is informative enough to allow us to compare VBPI and the classic MCMC method on the tree topology posterior estimation.
-The subsplit support was gathered from 10 independent short MCMC runs of 1000,000 iterations (sampled each 100 iterations with the first $25\%$ discarded).
+The (rooted) subsplit support was gathered from 10 independent short MCMC runs of 1,000,000 iterations (sampled each 100 iterations with the first $25\%$ discarded).
 In the second example, we analyzed a set of 63 RNA sequences of type 4 from the E1 region of the hepatitis C virus (HCV) genome that were sampled in 1993 in Egypt.
 We used a fixed substitution rate of $7.9\times 10^{-4}$ per site per year, as suggested in previous studies \citep{Pybus01, Fourment19}.
 We considered both the constant size coalescent prior and the Bayesian skyride prior on the tree.
 For the Bayesian skyride tree prior, we used a Gaussian Markov random field prior for the effective population size trajectory and a relatively uninformative gamma prior $\Gamma(0.001,0.001)$ for the precision parameter \citep{Minin2008}.
-This allows us to marginalize out the precision parameter and hence remove it from the set of parameters that require variational approximations (see section \ref{sec:skyride}).
+This allows us to marginalize out the precision parameter and hence remove it from the set of parameters that require variational approximations (see Section \ref{sec:skyride}).
 We used a uniform GMRF smoothing with equal temporal smoothing coefficients $\delta_2=\cdots = \delta_{62}=1$.
-Similarly, the subsplit support was obtained from 10 independent short MCMC runs of 1000,000 iterations (sampled each 2000 iterations with the first $50\%$ discarded).
-In both examples, the ground truth posteriors were estimated from extremely long MCMC runs of 10 billion iterations (sampled each 10000 iterations with the first $25\%$ discarded as burn-in).
-Moreover, we also used similar parameterization strategies, i.e., the simple split-based parameterization and the primary subsplit pair (PSP) parameterization (see section \ref{sec:vp_rooted}), a similar annealing schedule $\beta_t=\min(1, 0.001+t/50000)$, and the same training objectives and stochastic gradient estimators as in section \ref{sec:vbpi_unrooted}.
+Similarly, the subsplit support was obtained from 10 independent short MCMC runs of 1,000,000 iterations (sampled each 2,000 iterations with the first $50\%$ discarded).
+In both examples, the ground truth posteriors were estimated from extremely long MCMC runs of 10 billion iterations (sampled each 10,000 iterations with the first $25\%$ discarded as burn-in).
+The KL divergences from trained SBN distributions to the ground truth are reported, similarly as previously done in Section \ref{sec:experiments_unrooted} (see equation \eqref{eq:kl_topology}).
+Moreover, we also used similar parameterization strategies, i.e., the simple split-based parameterization and the primary subsplit pair (PSP) parameterization (see Section \ref{sec:vp_rooted}), a similar annealing schedule $\beta_t=\min(1, 0.001+t/50,000)$, and the same training objectives and stochastic gradient estimators as in Section \ref{sec:experiments_unrooted}.